Planning to pick up running again after months (or years) on the couch?

 How to start the commitment?

-Commit to run three to four times each week for the upcoming four weeks, THEN schedule the runs then share your schedule with your social group.
-Simple enough.
+Commit to run three to four times each week for the upcoming four weeks.

 After you cover all bases, do what you have to do to carry your plan into fruition.